Ina-Zyka/LMS/README.md

 The tool we used to build our LMS is PyBuilder.
 The Build of the project was successful, [here](https://github.com/Ina-Zyka/LMS/blob/main/images/Build%20successful.png) you can find a screenshot.
 Furthermore, here you can check the [build file](https://github.com/Ina-Zyka/LMS/blob/main/build.py) and the [setup file](https://github.com/Ina-Zyka/LMS/blob/main/setup.py).

 #### 6. Unit-Tests
+The build was successful and all unit test passed.
+[Here](https://github.com/Ina-Zyka/LMS/blob/main/images/Build%20successful.png) you can see the result.

 #### 7. Continuous Delivery